On-Site in Malawi

 Fellows will live and work in Malawi during the majority of their fellowship.
 They will participate in all activities of the Baylor Global Women’s Health program including intensive clinical activities, teaching of students, interns, residents and others, as well as research projects under the supervision of Baylor faculty.
 Currently, fellows are working at the Kamuzu Central Hospital (KCH) which is the teaching and referring hospital for the central region of Malawi.
 Opportunities are also there for working in the obstetric fistula center of excellence run by the Freedom from Fistula Foundation.
 KCH is one of two hospitals in Malawi that host the country’s only post-graduate residency training program in Obstetrics and Gynecology.
 The fellows will play an active role in the training and supervision of residents.
 Research opportunities in Malawi in women’s health abound.
 We have a number of ongoing projects in global women’s health.
 There are also programmatic activities linked with the American College of Obstetrics and Gynecology as well as a number of NGO and international partners.

-The first year of fellowship will include stateside training for fellows as researchers via the Baylor College of Medicine Clinical Scientist Training Program.
-The CSTP is designed for junior faculty and subspecialty fellows to expose these learners to the fundamentals of clinical investigation, study design, grant writing, statistical analysis and manuscript preparation.
-This structured program, in combination with the availability of research mentors who have a proven record of collaboration with clinicians at Baylor, will allow fellows to develop research projects and gain the knowledge necessary to conduct research internationally.
+The first year of fellowship will include stateside training for fellows in research design and statistical analysis.
+This structure program, in combination with the availability of research mentors who have a proven record of collaboration with clinicians at Baylor, will allow fellows to develop research projects and gain the knowledge necessary to conduct research internationally.